Seirdy/seirdy.one/content/posts/website-best-practices.md

 My primary focus is [inclusive design](https://100daysofa11y.com/2019/12/03/accommodation-versus-inclusive-design/).
 Specifically, I focus on supporting _under&shy;represented ways to read a page_.
 Not all users load a page in a common web-browser and navigate effortlessly with their eyes and hands.
 Authors often neglect people who read through accessibility tools, tiny viewports, machine translators, "reading mode" implemen&shy;tations, the Tor network, printouts, hostile networks, and uncommon browsers, to name a few.
 I list more niches in [the conclusion](#conclusion).
 Compatibility with so many niches sounds far more daunting than it really is: if you only selectively override browser defaults and use plain-old, semantic HTML (<abbr title="plain-old, semantic HTML">POSH</abbr>), you've done half of the work already.

 One of the core ideas behind the flavor of inclusive design I present is being _inclusive by default._ Web pages shouldn't use accessible overlays, reduced-data modes, or other personalizations if these features can be available all the time.
 Of course, some features conflict; you can't display a light and dark color scheme simultaneously.
 Personalization is a fallback strategy to resolve conflicting needs.
-Disproportionately under&shy;represented needs deserve disproportionately greater attention, so they come before personal preferences instead of being relegated to a separate lane.
+Dispro&shy;portionately under&shy;represented needs deserve dispro&shy;portionately greater attention, so they come before personal preferences instead of being relegated to a separate lane.

 Another focus is minimalism.
 [Progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) is a simple, safe idea that tries to incorporate some responsibility into the design process without rocking the boat too much.
 I don't find it radical enough.
 On top of progressive enhancement, I prefer limiting any enhancements to ones that have been demonstrated to solve specific accessibility, security, performance, or significant usability problems faced by people _besides me._